 Upwork and FreeUp are awesome sources for overseas talent.
 Although I've worked more with Upwork over the years, FreeUp has been an equally positive experience for me.

-The platform isn't as important as the person and the process of finding and training them, but it's still important to work with a network that you know has your best interests in mind.
+The platform isn't as important as the person and finding and training them, but it's still important to work with a network that you know has your best interests in mind.

 Both FreeUp and Upwork work similarly in how you create a job listing.
 For this post, I'll use Upwork as my working example.

-First, you should create a job post with your criteria.
+First, create a job post with your criteria.